 Content-typeof the response.

-- Size: the size of the resource, after any decompression.
+- Size: The size of the transferred resource.

 The toolbar at the top labels these columns, and clicking the label sorts all the requests by that column.